Learning Decentralized LLM Collaboration with Multi-Agent Actor Critic: Experiments

 \paragraph{MARL Methods} We compare CoLLM-DC and CoLLM-CC with a representative MA-REINFORCE approach (Section~\ref{sec:MA-REINFORCE}), Multi-Agent Group Relative Policy Optimization (MAGRPO) \cite{liu2025llmcollaborationmultiagentreinforcement}.
-In MAGRPO, the group relative baseline $b^\mathrm{grp}(\mathbf{h}_t)=\frac{1}{K}\sum_{k=1}^k G_{t}^k$ is the average return for $K$ i.i.d.\ responses $\{\mathbf{a}^1,\cdots,\mathbf{a}^K\}$ on each $\mathbf{h}_t$.
+In MAGRPO, the group relative baseline $b^\mathrm{grp}(\mathbf{h}_t)=\frac{1}{K}\sum_{k=1}^k G_{t}^k$ is the average return for $K$ i.i.d.\ responses $\{\mathbf{a}^1,\cdots,\mathbf{a}^K\}$ on each joint history $\mathbf{h}_t$.
 We set $K=4$ for short-horizon writing and coding tasks, and $K=2$ for Minecraft tasks due to the rapid increase in the number of required samples (Proposition~\ref{prop:marfsampleefficiency}).
 The same learning rate is applied to update each sample across all 3 methods to ensure a fair comparison of sample efficiency (Appendix~\ref{app:additional-results}).
-We use the turn index and task completion progress as $m_t$ in both CC and DC for consistency, though such $m_t$ is often unavailable to DC in standard MARL.
+We use the task completion progress and the current turn number as $m_t$ in both CC and DC for consistency, though such information is often unavailable to DC in standard MARL.